krishika-r/summarization_nlp/README.md

 **Text to summary**

-    1.Create training data with text as input and insight/summary as labels.
+    1. Create training data with text as input and insight/summary as labels.
-    2.Train Seq2Seq pre-trained models with summarization objective.
+    2. Train Seq2Seq pre-trained models with summarization objective.
-    3.Evaluate model performance on metrics like **ROUGE-1, ROUGE-L, BLEU** and **Semantic similarity** scores
+    3. Evaluate model performance on metrics like **ROUGE-1, ROUGE-L, BLEU** and **Semantic similarity** scores